 - Your enthusiasm and passion has made me certain that I want to go to Swansea, as well as making me feel less tentative about moving out.
 Plus wedges were delicious.

 - Longer summer school

 - Really enjoyed the week, ambassadors were so helpful, would love to come again.

 - Top marks to Ross!
 Excellent Manager et

 Information for teachers

 The initiative was launched in 2012, and in summer 2013, 25 students experienced a series of taster days in Swansea’s five College of Science departments, carrying out experiments and workshops in bioscience, computer science, geography, maths and physics.
 They gained valuable, hands-on experience of carrying out real scientific experiments with academic staff in a research laboratory.
 The programme aimed to ‘bring science to life’, with workshops such as ‘Mathematics for jugglers’ and ‘Hunting for exoplanets’.
 The summer school went even better than we had anticipated, and we received fantastic feedback from the participants.
-You can see photos on our Flickr page here.
 We asked our participants to rate (out of 5) each day, and then the week overall - the average score was 4.8!
 They were all so enthused, and some said that they were clearer on what they wanted to study at university.
 Now the program is even bigger, extended to GCSE-stage students and offering a wider range of subjects.

 Please contact the S4 team (email@example.com) with any questions.

 Data Protection and compliance policy: S4 Swansea Science for Schools